Cielquan/azure-pipelines-template/README.rst

   and upload those as a build artifact (also enqueue a job after all these job succeed to merge the generated coverage reports)
 - if coverage was requested queue a job that post all toxenv runs will merge all the coverages via a tox target
+- if set also sends coverage data to code climate

 **Steps**